ningpengtao-coder/gitlab-foss/doc/user/permissions.md

 [Project Releases](project/releases/index.md) can be read by project members with Reporter, Developer, Maintainer, and Owner permissions.
-Guest users can access the Release pages for downloading assets, except for items related to source code.
+Guest users can access Release pages for downloading assets, except for items related to source code.

 Releases can be created, updated, or deleted via [Releases APIs](../api/releases/index.md)